-Maurice Cherry is the founder and principal at Lunch, a multidisciplinary studio in Atlanta, GA that helps creative brands craft messages and tell stories for their targeted audiences, including fostering relationships with underrepresented communities.
+Maurice Cherry is the founder and creative director at Lunch, a multidisciplinary studio in Atlanta, GA that helps creative brands craft messages and tell stories for their targeted audiences, including fostering relationships with underrepresented communities.
 Past clients and collaborators include Facebook, MailChimp, Vox Media, NIKE, Mediabistro, Site5, SitePoint, and The City of Atlanta.

 Maurice is a pioneering digital creator who is most well-known for the Black Weblog Awards, the Web's longest running event celebrating Black bloggers, video bloggers, and podcasters.
 Other projects of Maurice's include the award-winning podcast Revision Path, 28 Days of the Web, and The Year of Tea.
 His projects and overall design work and advocacy have been recognized by Apple, NPR, News One, CNN, AIGA, HOW, Print, the Columbia Journalism Review, The Atlanta-Journal Constitution, and The Los Angeles Times.